-The management board's report (refer to Chapter 8) and certain parts of the other information section (refer to Chapter 9) contained in the annual accounts of medium-sized and large companies do not have to be filed with the Trade Register at the Chamber of Commerce, provided the documents concerned are kept at the office of the company for public inspection and a copy thereof is obtainable upon request at no more than cost price.
-The company must register a notice of this procedure with the Trade Register at the Chamber of Commerce (article 394-4 NCC), which means that the management board report is (effectively) made publicly available (upon request).
-Medium-sized companies may however elect to apply an exemption to make publicly available certain sections of the other information section (article 397-7 NCC).
-Medium-sized companies need not include information on non-financial performance indicators in the management board's report (article 397-8 NCC).
+The management board report (refer to Chapter 8) and certain parts of the other information section (refer to Chapter 9) contained in the annual accounts of medium-sized and large entities do not have to be filed with the Trade Register at the Chamber of Commerce, provided the documents concerned are kept at the office of the entity for public inspection and a copy thereof is obtainable upon request at no more than cost price.
+The entity must register a notice of this procedure with the Trade Register at the Chamber of Commerce (article 394-4 NCC), which means that the management board report is (effectively) made publicly available (upon request).
+Medium-sized entities may however elect to apply an exemption to make publicly available certain sections of the other information section (article 397-7 NCC).
+Medium-sized entities need not include information on non-financial performance indicators in the management board report (article 397-8 NCC)9.

-Micro and small companies are not required to prepare the management board's report in conformity with article 391 NCC nor to publish the management board's report (article 395a-6/8 and article 396-7/8 NCC respectively).
+Micro and small entities are not required to prepare the management board report in conformity with article 391 NCC nor to publish the management board report (article 395a-6/8 and article 396-7/8 NCC respectively).
 Reference is made to Chapter 8.

-4.7 Special requirements for listed companies
+4.7 Special requirements for listed entities